-PBL experts will tell you this, but I often hear teachers ask for real examples, specifics to help them contextualize what it "looks like" in the classroom.
+PBL experts will tell you this, but I often hear teachers ask for real examples, specifics to help them contextualize what it looks like in the classroom.
 We all need to try out specific ideas and strategies to get our brains working in a different context.
 Here are some specific differentiation strategies to use during a PBL project.

-1) Differentiate Through Teams
+1. Differentiate Through Teams

-2) Reflection and Goal Setting
+2. Reflection and Goal Setting

 Reflection is an essential component of PBL.
 Throughout the project, students should be reflecting on their work and setting goals for further learning.
 This is a great opportunity for them to set personalized learning goals and for you to target instruction specific to the goals they set.

 This is probably one of my favorites.
-In addition to being a great management strategy to prevent "time sucks" in class, mini-lessons are a great way to differentiate instruction.
-Perhaps you "offer" mini-lessons to support your students’ learning.
-After reflection and goal setting, this is a great way to have them connect their goals to specific mini-lessons.
-Not all students may need the mini-lesson, so you can offer or demand it for the students who will really benefit.
+In addition to being a great management strategy to prevent time sucks in class, mini-lessons and centers are a great way to differentiate instruction.
+Perhaps you offer mini-lessons or center work to support your students’ learning, or maybe you show students a variety of resources from which to learn, including videos, games, and readings.

-4) Voice and Choice in Products
+4. Voice and Choice in Products

 Another essential component of PBL is student voice and choice, both in terms of what students produce and how they use their time.
-Specifically to products, you can allow students to show what they know in a variety of ways.
-From written components to artistic or theatrical, you can differentiate the way students are summatively assessed.
-Again, it all depends on the standards you are assessing, but don't let standards confine your thinking.
-Yes, you may have a written component if you're assessing writing, but ask yourself, "How can I allow for voice and choice here?"
-Embrace possibilities for differentiated student summative products.
+With the products, you can allow students to show what they know in a variety of ways.
+From written components to artistic or theatrical, you can differentiate the ways that students are summatively assessed.
+Their passions actively come into play here.

-5) Differentiate Through Formative Assessments
+5. Differentiate Through Formative Assessments

 Formative assessments can look the same for all students.
 They can also look different.
 We know that students can show what they’ve learned in different ways, as mentioned above in terms of products produced as summative assessment.
 In addition, as you check for understanding along the way, you can formatively assess in different ways when appropriate.

-6) Balance Teamwork and Individual Work
+6. Balance Teamwork and Individual Work